asayers/orpa/README.md

   `git notes edit <commit>`
 * You can namespace your notes with `--ref` if you want to keep them organised somehow.
 * I like to make my notes look like a ["trailer"].
-If you do this, programs like tig will recognise them and highlight them nicely.
+You don't have to do this, but if you do some programs (like tig) will recognise them and highlight them nicely.

 ## Making a system

 The way I think of my "reviewed-by" notes is this: it's like the read/unread status on my emails.
 It doesn't imply approval, disapproval, or any judgement whatsoever.
 It just means that I've looked at the commit.

 If I've actually build a commit and tried it out, I write "tested-by" instead.

-And that's about as far as my system goes; you're free to make yours as complicated as you like.
+...and that's about as far as my system goes!
+Of course, you're free to make yours as complicated as you like.

 And remember: these comments aren't indended to be seen by anyone else;
 they're just for my own personal use.
 If you want to give authors feedback